A Digital Pheromone-Based Approach for In-Control/Out-of-Control Classification: Introduction

 In this paper, Section~\ref{Data} describes the data, which consists of temperature readings collected during potato chip production.
-Section~\ref{Method} outlines the methodology used to score temperature sequences.
-The scoring framework --- comprising base scores, modified base scores, environmental scores, threat scores, and total scores --- is inspired by the Common Vulnerability Scoring System (CVSS) \cite{CVSS}.
+Section~\ref{SQC} demonstrates that classical SQC methods are not adequate for the data analyzed, thereby motivating the development of a more robust approach for defining reliable stopping rules.
+Section~\ref{Method} outlines the new methodology used to score temperature sequences.
+The scoring framework, comprising base scores, modified base scores, environmental scores, threat scores, and total scores, is inspired by the Common Vulnerability Scoring System (CVSS) \cite{CVSS}.
 These scores are interpreted as digital pheromones contributing to the classification between DInC and DOutC.

-In Section \ref{sec4}, both the classification performance (DInC vs. DOutC) and the forecasting of transitions from InC to OutC are evaluated.
-This evaluation is based on FD and FO measures derived from the confusion and matching matrices.
-Section \ref{Conclusions} summarizes the main findings, with a comparison to the authors' earlier results, which relied on less structured internal data from 2024.
-This reflection brings to mind Sir Ronald Fisher’s well-known aphorism at the First Session of the Indian Statistical Conference in Calcutta (1938): ``\textit{To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination}".
+In Section \ref{sec4}, the classification performance is evaluated.
+This evaluation is based on false discoveries and false omissions measures derived from the confusion and matching matrices.
+Section \ref{Conclusions} summarizes the main findings, with a comparison to the authors' earlier results, which relied on less structured internal data from 2024; it also discusses the observed limitations.
+These reflections bring to mind Sir Ronald Fisher’s well-known aphorism at the First Session of the Indian Statistical Conference in Calcutta (1938): ``\textit{To consult the statistician after an experiment is finished is often merely to ask him to conduct a post-mortem examination.}''